GetShopTV/changelogged/README.md

 To avoid this situation add [`branch: master` line](https://github.com/GetShopTV/changelogged/blob/master/.changelogged.template.yaml#L37-L41) in your `.changelogged.yaml`.

+## Versioning

+Let A.B.C.D.E be version number.

+They are named in a prompt correspondingly `app`, `major`, `minor`, `fix` and `doc`

+A.B.C versions are bumped through zero.
+If you have version A.B.9 and bump B next version will be A.B+1.0.
+A.B version will never be reached since C was introduced once.

+non-PVP versions are bumped through one.
+A.B.C.9 -> A.B.C+1 -> A.B.C+1.1

 ## Configuration file

 For any non-trivial project you're likely to want to configure the way `changelogged`